 Not long after I’d had breakfast, they started preparing grilled cheese toasties for lunch.
 I was enjoying hanging out, and the toasties were so good I had to stay for two.
 More hikers were beginning to arrive at this point so we had a real party going on.

 The trail climbed consistently from this point, passing several water sources on the way.
 I didn’t need to carry more than just 1 liter for the first 3 hours.
-Considering the extra ice gear, bear canister and nearly a week’s food, the water weight I’m saving feels great on my back.
-It’s still a long climb though, and soon the elevation will become noticeable.
+Considering the extra ice gear, bear canister and nearly a week’s food, the water weight I saved felt great on my back.
+It was still a long climb though, and soon the elevation will become more noticeable.

-After a few hours, the trail emerges into a wide, green valley, surrounded on all sides by mountains.
-The scenery here is stunning.
-I continue upwards through the valley, and when I get to the valley head, the trail climbs quickly to a saddle.
-I can see on the map that a wide open meadow extends beyond the saddle, but I can’t see it yet through the trees.
+After a few hours, the trail emerged into a wide, green valley, surrounded on all sides by mountains.
+The scenery here was stunning.
+I continued upwards through the valley, and when I got to the valley head, the trail climbed quickly to a saddle.
+I could see on the map that a wide open meadow extended beyond the saddle, but I couldn’t see it through the trees.

-I find camp under the trees and set up before dark.
-My first night camping in the Sierra, once the sun goes down I can immediately feel the chill.
-It’s definitely colder than the desert now and I’m stoked to finally use all this warm gear I lugged through the entire desert!
+I found camp under the trees and set up before dark.
+My first night camping in the Sierra, once the sun went down I could immediately feel the chill.
+It was definitely colder than the desert and I was stoked to finally use all the warm gear I lugged through the entire desert!

 Leave a comment